 If a parent has a concern about what is going on in the classroom, they should speak with the teacher first.
 If after speaking with the teacher, there is still a concern, the parent should talk to the Chief School Administrator.
 After meeting with the Chief School Administrator and the problem is still not resolved, the parent may request a meeting with the Board or one of its committees.
 If any of these steps are bypassed, the parent will most likely be asked to go through the steps that were bypassed.
 The parent should start at the lowest level in the chain and move up.
 When going through the process, the parent should document the problem/concern clearly and concisely in a letter to the most appropriate level in the chain, and cc the next level above that.

 If there is anything that anyone thinks should be on the Agenda, the board president must have the information by the Wednesday one week prior to the regularly scheduled meeting.

-You can print out a Voter Registration Application from the link to the left, fill it out and mail it in.
+You can print out a Voter Registration Application available at the County Offices in Belvidere or on their website; fill it out and mail it in.
 The registration deadline is 29 days before an election.

 In New Jersey, any voter can now vote by Absentee Ballot for any election.

 You do not need a reason for an Absentee Ballot.